-The issue of Soviet Jews and their future made a priority of courting the goodwill of the Soviet Union.
-Zionist leaders, mostly from Eastern Europe themselves, saw Soviet Jewry, numbering circa 2,000,000, as the last big reservoir of Immigrants likely to immigrate to the Jewish state.
-The immigration of Soviet Jews was critical to the future of the Jewish state – no one expected large scale Aliyah from Western countries.
-There was also a feeling of responsibility to the future of these Jews.
-It was obvious that decades of communist education and oppression in the USSR will cause loss of Jewish identity, assimilation and extinction.
-The escalating anti-Jewish policies of the Stalinist regime added a worry for the physical future of Soviet Jewry.
-Heller claims that these sensibilities, albeit naïve, informed the Israeli foreign policy of non-alignment.
-Israeli representatives raised the issue of free immigration of Soviet Jewry repeatedly in talks with their Soviet counterparts to no avail.
-The USSR was willing, at times, to allow exodus of Jews from the countries in its sphere of influence but was apprehensive that an Israel oriented Zionist approach might create a Jewish nationalist awakening in the Soviet Union itself.
-It therefore refused any discussion of Soviet Jews immigration to Israel.
-The escalating cold war, the superpower competition for influence in the Middle East, the pro-Western choices of the Israeli government, Soviet anti-Zionism and anti-Semitism born out in anti-Jewish policies, the Prague Trials and the Doctors’ plot, all made to a growing rift between the USSR and Israel – a rift that was playing out in Holocaust discourse in Israel.
-Moreover, since Zionism was banned in the eastern bloc, the Zionist movement became ‘a Western organization’ and while this helped raise Western support to Israel it also drew fire from the Eastern Block.
+The issue of Soviet Jews and their future made courting the goodwill of the Soviet Union a priority.
+Zionist leaders, themselves mostly from Eastern Europe, saw the Soviet Jews, with a population of circa 2,000,000, as the last large reservoir of likely immigrants to the Jewish state.
+The immigration of Soviet Jews was critical to the future of the Jewish state as no one expected large-scale Aliyah from Western countries.
+There was also a feeling of responsibility for the future of these Jews.
+It was obvious that decades of communist education and oppression in the USSR would cause a loss of Jewish identity through assimilation and extinction.
+The escalating anti-Jewish policies of the Stalinist regime led to anxiety over the physical future of Soviet Jewry.
+Heller claims that such sensibilities, albeit naïve, informed the Israeli foreign policy of non-alignment.
+Israeli representatives repeatedly raised the issue of the free immigration of Soviet Jewry in talks with their Soviet counterparts but to no avail.
+The USSR was willing, at times, to allow for an exodus of Jews from the countries in its sphere of influence, but feared that an Israel oriented Zionist approach might spark a Jewish nationalist awakening in the Soviet Union.
+It therefore refused to engage in any discussion on the immigration of Soviet Jews to Israel.
+The escalating Cold War, the competition among superpowers for influence in the Middle East, the pro-Western choices made by the Israeli government, Soviet anti-Zionism and anti-Semitism borne out by anti-Jewish policies, the Prague Trials, and the Doctors’ plot, all made for a growing rift between the USSR and Israel – a rift that was being played out in the Holocaust discourse in Israel.
+Moreover, since Zionism was banned in the eastern bloc, the Zionist movement became seen as “a Western organization”; while this helped raise Western support for Israel, it also drew fire from the Eastern bloc.